a person or being with the paranormal ability to perceive or share the feelings or emotional state of another

 Irony: the compulsive empath overloaded and burned out by a compulsive sender who’d been bottled up.

-Prilicla, he realized uncomfortably, was an empath.
+Prilicla, he realised uncomfortably, was an empath.
 The being had not said very much since they had met a short time ago, but everything that it had said had backed up Conway’s feelings in the particular matter under discussion.
 His new assistant was not a telepath—it could not read thoughts—but it was sensitive to feelings and would therefore have been aware of Conway’s curiosity.

 That was Eddie Burma’s problem.
 He was an empath.
 He felt.
 Deep inside himself, on a level most people never even know exists, he felt for the world.